mlaxmanvmani/Waveforms-for-nonspinning-IMRIs-on-eccentric-orbits./README.md

 This supplemental file contains the complete results which were partially presented in the paper.
 It contains expression for

-* Phasing inputs: time eccentricity evolution (et), energy flux (F), energy (E) and its derivative (dE/dv).
+* Phasing inputs: time eccentricity evolution, energy flux, orbital energy and its derivative.
-* Phasing results: TaylorT2 phase and time evolution and TaylorF2 SPA phase.
+* Phasing results: TaylorT2 phase, TaylorT2 time and TaylorF2 SPA phase.
 * Mode amplitudes: H<sup>lm</sup> mode amplitudes up to l=m=12.
 * PN evolution equation: de/dt, dv/dt and de/dt.